-These are also known as the necessary condition of the optimum (NCO) (Srinivasan, et al).
-It seems obvious that the gradient $CV = J_u$ is the "ideal" self-optimizing variable (Halvorsen and Skogestad, 1997), However, it may be difficult to obtain the expression for J_u or it may depend on non-measured variables.
+These are also known as the necessary condition of the optimum (NCO) (Srinivasan, et al, 2003).
+It seems obvious that the gradient $CV = J_u$ is the "ideal" self-optimizing variable (Halvorsen and Skogestad, 1997; Halvorsen et al, 2003), However, it may be difficult to obtain the expression for $J_u$ or it may depend on non-measured variables.